jasononeil/webpack-haxe-loader/README.md

 When you use this option, Haxe will output the compilation files specified in your hxml file, but Webpack will still emit a JS bundle.
 For example, you might end up with a file named `php-server.bundle.js`.
-If you look inside, you'll realise that this file contains nothing other than some webpack boilerplate.
+If you look inside, you'll realise that this stub file contains nothing other than some webpack boilerplate.
 You do not need to include this file as a script in your HTML.
 If you do however, webpack-dev-server will know to refresh the page every time the PHP files are rebuilt.

+When using NodeJS, by default it will be processed with webpack and output a meaningful file.
+If you would like to not process your server with NodeJS, but still watch for changes and trigger builds, you can add `-D prevent-webpack-js-output` to your NodeJS hxml file, and builds will occur but only a stub-bundle will be emitted.

 If you are using NodeJS as a server, and would like it to restart after a compilation, you can use "nodemon":